 Path with Art offers multi-disciplinary arts programming, offered quarterly with a specific emphasis on the veteran experience.
 All veterans are welcome regardless of income.
 Our programming is guided by the Veterans’ Program Steering Committee which is composed of veterans and community members who work with veterans.
 Check out our Virtual Veterans Gallery.

-Access Art registration will OPEN LATE October.
+Access Art registration will OPEN LATEr in the quarter.

 1) Path with Art Singers or Veterans Choir,

-3) Your choice of another 8-week class,
+2) Your choice of another 8-week class,

-5) Art Kit (prioritized for new or online-only participants),
+3) Art Kit (prioritized for new or online-only participants),

-6) Open Studio,
+4) Open Studio,

-7) Jam Sessions, and
+5) Jam Sessions, and

 All programming is free and all applicable materials are included.
 Classes are either virtual or in-person.
 See our in-person policies here.